fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 - One ~600-word [Old newspaper ad analysis](newspaper-ads-guide) (10 points)

-### SECOND HALF (62 points)
+### SECOND HALF (70 points)
-- Four 2-page [executive summaries](exec-summary-guide) of class readings (8 points each; 32 points total)
+- Four 2-page [executive summaries](exec-summary-guide) of class readings (10 points each; 40 points total)

 - One ~1200-word [website analysis](website-analysis-guide) on GMO safety (10 points)

-- One ~2400-word final essay (20 points):
+- One ~2400-word final essay OR ~1600-word executive summary (20 points):
-  - Answer the following question: What can we learn relevant to our present food system and our relationship to food by studying the history of food and technology?
   - See the [final essay guide](final-essay-guide) for more details.
-And send me an email if something isn't clear.
+And send me an email if something isn't clear!

+## 112 possible points, but 108 is 100%
+What?!
+To give everyone a bit more leeway given the circumstances, everyone gets one free point per each executive summary (4 points total).
+So your grade is calculated by adding up all your points and dividing by 108.

 ### Submission Policies
 - You can resubmit all assignments within one week of getting them back for re-grading.
 If you got  above 50% on the original submission, your new grade will replace your old one.
-If you got below50%, you will get the average.
+If you got below 50%, you will get the average.
 If you get a 10 on a resubmission, you will get 1 bonus point.
 This is a safety net, not something you should plan on using.

 ---

 - Late work is not accepted unless due to a medical emergency.
 You can submit work per the resubmission policy to avoid getting a 0 for the assignment.

-- REVISED: Late work WILL BE accepted with a suitable explanation, including life being overwhelming and you just needing more time.
-Doctors notes or other documentation is NOT required, and in fact I don't want it.
+- REVISED: All coursework may be submitted AT ANY TIME.
+All the due dates on the syllabus are advisory to keep everything evenly spaced out.
+The most important thing is that work gets turned in, whenever that is, before the end of the term.
+There is no penalty for submitting work after the advisory due date, so please always feel free to email me stuff whenever makes the most sense for you.

 ---